MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 ### <a name="to-set-the-system-up-for-manual-vat-entry-in-sales-documents"></a>To set the system up for manual VAT entry in sales documents
 The following describes how to enable manual VAT changes on sales documents.
 The steps are similar on the **Purchases & Payables Setup** page.

 1. On the **General Ledger Setup** page, specify a **Max.
-VAT Difference Allowed** between the amount calculated by the program and the manual amount.
+VAT Difference Allowed** between the amount calculated by application and the manual amount.
 2. On the **Sales & Receivables Setup** page, place a check mark in the **Allow Vat Difference** field.

 ### <a name="to-adjust-vat-for-a-sales-document"></a>To adjust VAT for a sales document